stdlib-js/stdlib/docs/repl_text.md

     ...
 ```

-In general, avoid specialized value types; e.g., `NonNegativeInteger`, `Probability`, etc. Users are unable to discern the meaning of specialized types without access to external (possibly out-of-band) documentation.
+In general, avoid specialized and/or uncommon value types; e.g., `NonNegativeInteger`, `Probability`, etc. Users are unable to discern the meaning of specialized types without access to external (possibly out-of-band) documentation.

 A few notes:

 * Parameter names should __match__ the parameter names in function and method signatures.
-* If a parameter is __optional__, explicitly state that the parameter is optional after the type declaration.
+* If a parameter is __optional__, explicitly state that the parameter is optional __after__ the type declaration.
 * For `Object` parameters, list each required and/or optional `Object` property as a separate parameter.
 * All parameter descriptions should end with a period.
 * If a `function` does not have parameter values, __omit__ this section.